 In the poultry business, there are four types of chicken feeds namely:

-At the age of a day old to 3-4 weeks for pullets and cockerels or three weeks for broilers, the birds need some certain nutrients in which only the starter diet can provide it.
+At the age of a day old to 3-4 weeks for pullets and cockerels or three weeks for broilers, the birds need certain nutrients which only the starter diet can provide it.

-As younger chicks, they need this high crude protein content to build their immune system and tissues to make them fit as they grow.
+Younger chicks need high crude protein content to build their immune system and tissues to make them fit as they grow.
 This diet is characterized by high nutrient content to aid the development of the birds.

-Grower feed is the feed given to pullets or cockerel at the age of five (5) to nineteen or twentieth (20) weeks and broiler at (4) to five (5) weeks.
+Grower feed is the feed given to pullets or cockerel at the age of five (5) to nineteen or twentieth (20) weeks for pullets and broiler at (4) five (5) weeks.
 The nutrient composition of this feed is low compared to the starter diet.

-Although the grower feed is not usually fed to broilers chickens, in order to reduce the cost of production and maximize profit, you can include grower feed in the feeding program.
+Although the grower feed is not usually fed to broiler chickens, in order to reduce the cost of production and maximize profit, you can include grower feed in the feeding program.